Pre - Trip Planning & Logistics

 Route Resources & Information

-There is not too much information out there on the internet about the Cougar Traverse.
-To start, we found Cristof Tuescher’s account of his Fastest Known Time and route information to be helpful and very entertaining to read.
-Also, the NWhikers forum/blog has a wealth of information for almost anything related to Washington hiking and I am sure you can find many folks who have spent countless hours in the areas where the route travels.
+We couldn't find a lot of information out there about the Cougar Traverse.
+To start, we found Cristof Tuescher’s account of his Fastest Known Time and route information to be helpful and also very entertaining to read.
+The NWhikers forum/blog has a wealth of information for almost anything related to Washington hiking.
+Here you could find information from folks who have spent countless hours in the areas where the route travels.

 We didn’t have the book where the route was originally outlined.
-It may be worth purchasing Mike Woodmansee’s Trekking Washington book on it to be able to obtain as much information as possible before you start.
+It may be worth purchasing Mike Woodmansee’s Trekking Washington book on it to get as much information as possible before you start.

 We took notes on trail conditions and a few other things that we found along the way if you would like to take a look at the Map & Overview of the Route page for more information.
 Remember, this information is from August 2020….so it could be completely inaccurate when you go as things change quickly from season to season.